The rise of the lean and nimble developer

 The growth in opportunities in the UK energy system is attracting new entrants from the UK, EU, China and the US – but, they are also reluctant to commit to the cost and risk of recruiting and employing a full UK-based team immediately, if at all.

-By outsourcing specific areas of their project development to experts, rather than using in-house generalists, established developers and new entrants alike, can become more effective and efficient at consenting sites and delivering schemes.
+By outsourcing specific areas of their project development to independent experts, rather than using in-house generalists, established developers and new entrants alike, can become more effective and efficient at consenting sites and delivering schemes.
 Lean, in-house teams can focus on the highest value work of strategic direction, obtaining funding – and the increasingly important challenge of securing and stacking revenues.

 How we’re helping energy developers